 If you have bad credit, you may not be able to qualify for debt consolidation.
 In this case, you need to apply for a bad credit loan.

-1) Do I qualify for Debt consolidation?
+1) Do I qualify for debt consolidation?

 In order to qualify for a debt consolidation loan, your income left after the payment of all of your monthly expenses must be higher than the projected monthly loan payment.
 This will ensure that the lender takes a lower risk.
-You have to have good and preferably excellent credit history as well.
-If you have bad credit record, your chances of approval will be quite low.
-Still, many lenders are willing to demonstrate flexibility and to approval applicants who have had one or two minor credit issues such late payments in the past.
+You have to have a good and preferably excellent credit history as well.
+If you have a bad credit record, your chances of approval will be quite low.
+Still, many lenders are willing to demonstrate flexibility and to approved applicants who have had one or two minor credit issues such as late payments in the past.

-2) How to avoid common Debt consolidation mistakes?
+2) How to avoid common debt consolidation mistakes?

 All loans for debt consolidation have closing costs which are paid at the time of closing the loan deal.
 They are typically calculated as a percentage of the loan amount.
 It is best if you can pay them out of your pocket.
 Lenders typically offer solutions to borrowers who cannot afford to cover thee costs, but these solutions always make the loans more expensive.
 If the costs are added to the loan amount, you will have to pay interest on them throughout the whole term of the loan.
 If they are eliminated at the expense of a higher interest rate, the total cost which you will incur in the end will be higher as well.
 Besides, the higher rate will make the regular payments bigger.

 The purpose of debt consolidation is to provide financial relief and not to change the form of debt.
-If the new loan is not affordable to you because of a high interest rate or high fees, there is no point in getting it as it will not resolve your problem.
+If the new loan is not affordable to you because of a high-interest rate or high fees, there is no point in getting it as it will not resolve your problem.
 You can search for another loan of this type.
-If this is the best available deal at the moment, you should attempt to negotiate better terms and conditions on the loan and more specifically lower interest rate, lower regular payments and more lenient repayment structure.
+If this is the best available deal at the moment, you should attempt to negotiate better terms and conditions on the loan and more specifically lower interest rate, lower regular payments, and a more lenient repayment structure.
 Many lenders show flexibility especially when their business activity is low.

-3) Getting Assistance & Support
+3) Getting assistance & support

-Before you make an application for a debt consolidation loan, you have to calculate the total amount of outstanding debt which you currently have, the amount which you need to borrow and the repayment of the new loan.
+Before you make an application for a debt consolidation loan, you have to calculate the total amount of outstanding debt which you currently have, the amount which you need to borrow, and the repayment of the new loan.
 Since the calculations are fairly complex and making the right decision involves analysis as well, you should consider using the services of a credit counsellor who is specialised in helping people in your situation.

 The credit counsellor will propose the most effective debt consolidation solution for you and assist you with selecting the most affordable and most easily accessible consolidation loan for you.
-The professional will draw a precise plan for the repayment of the new loan so that you have more cash-flow during the month.
+The professional will draw a precise plan for the repayment of the new loan so that you have more cash flow during the month.